Itching (Pruritus)

 Doctor & medicine-based advice linked to each cause

-Tacrolimus and pimecrolimus creams are non-steroidal prescription options that suppress local immune responses causing eczema-related itching.
-They are particularly useful for sensitive areas like the face and skin folds where prolonged steroid use is not recommended.
+Tacrolimus (Protopic) and pimecrolimus (Elidel) are non-steroidal prescription creams that suppress local immune activation in the skin.
+They are particularly useful for eczema in sensitive areas like the face and groin where steroids are avoided long-term.

 Top 5 Alternative Home Remedies for Itching (Pruritus)